tghastly/PYNQ-1/docs/source/getting_started/getting_started_with_pynq.rst

 Change hostname
 ----------------------

 If you are on a network where other pynq boards may be connected, you should change your hostname immediately.
 This is a common requirement in a work or university environment.

-A terminal is available inside Jupyter.
+You can change the hostname from a terminal.
+You can use the USB cable to connect a terminal A terminal is also available in the Jupyter environment and can be used from an internet browser.

-In the Jupyter portal home area, select **New >> terminal**.
+To access the Jupyter terminal, in the Jupyter portal home area, select **New >> terminal**.

    .. image:: ../images/dashboard_files_tab_new.JPG
       :height: 300px